 Thanksgiving: The Wilderness

-I have climbed mountains, sailed a wooden boat across the Atlantic, and swam with humpback whales.
+I have climbed mountains, sailed a wooden boat across the Atlantic, and swum with humpback whales.
 The environment needs our attention, but this world is still full of amazing and inspiring natural settings.
 I am grateful.

 Thanksgiving: You Are So Lucky